nicotsx/nestjs-arktype/README.md

 - Create your DTOs using ArkType and re-use them anywhere in your app
 - Auto validation of your input body / params / query with `ArkValidationPipe`
-- Generate a fully featured Openapi spec out of your DTOs
+- Generate a fully featured OpenAPI spec out of your DTOs with automatic Swagger decorators
+- Support for complex nested objects, arrays, and polymorphic types
+- Support for string literals and enumerations

 ## Examples